Septima/spatialsuite-s4/README.md

 ### 4.b Customize other options

- A typical use case is to fine tune the search tool to match information in the profile
+ A typical use case is to fine tune the search tool to match context in the profile

      [cbinfo.config.dir]/tools/custom/s4-plugin-[municipality-code]-all.xml